nasavbailey/DI-flux-ratio-plot/documentation/description.md

 * **Integration time:**
     * imaging : 100hr
     * spectroscopy : 400hr.
 * **Post-processing:** Reference PSF subtraction, plus an assumed additional factor of 2 improvement on the residual speckle component from the application of more sophisticated post-processing techniques.
 * **Reference:** B. Kern & B. Nemati, personal communication

+### Old CGI Tech Demo requirements.

+Labeled "old L2 req." in figure if enabled.

+* **Description**: OLD (Phase B) Level 2 requirements for narrow FOV imaging, spectroscopy, and wide FOV imaging.
+Removed from Mission Requirements Document in February 2020, but kept here for historical completeness.
+All requirements were written for SNR=10 detections; the plotted curves are divided by 2 to yield SNR=5.
+* **Bandpass**:
+    * narrow FOV imaging : 575nm / 10% BW
+    * spectroscopy : 730nm / 15% BW
+    * wide FOV imaging : 825nm / 10% BW
+* **Integration time:**
+    * narrow FOV imaging : 10hr
+    * spectroscopy : 100hr
+    * wide FOV imaging : 24hr
+* **Post-processing**: The requirements are written for post-processed data; no method is specified.
+* **Reference**: OLD (Phase B) L2 requirements CGI-TECH-1, 2, 3.
+Removed from Mission Requirements Document in February 2020.

 ## Other Instruments